rodic/jmatch/README.md

 ## TODO

-- handle json with more complex keys {"a.b": 1}
+- initialize match with a reader instead of json string
+- improve integration tests with invalid inputs
 - cmd tool
-- streaming

 ## License